 Names of Zeus: Shango

-Shango, also known as Xango, is the personification of thunder, farming, justice, storms, dance and masculine virility in the Yoruba, Dahomey and Ewe religions that come from modern day Nigeria, Benin, Cameroon and Togo.
-He is also known as Sogbo or Hevioso in the Fon religion of modern-day Benin where Voodoo originated.
+Shango, also known as Xango, is the personification of thunder, farming, justice, storms, dance, and masculine virility in the Yoruba, Dahomey, and Ewe religions that originate from modern-day Nigeria, Benin, Cameroon, and Togo.
+He is also known as Sogbo or Hevioso in the Fon religion of modern-day Benin, where Voodoo originated.

-The God of Storms is represented prolifically in many of the New World religions of the black diaspora such as Santería in Afro-Latin communities, Candomblé in Brazil and Voodoo in Haiti, Louisiana and many other environs, but also in other distinctive traditions of Trinidad and Cuba that bear his name alone.
+The God of Storms is represented prolifically in many of the New World religions of the Black diaspora, such as Santería in Afro-Latin communities, Candomblé in Brazil, and Voodoo in Haiti, Louisiana, and many other environs.
+He also appears in distinctive traditions of Trinidad and Cuba that bear his name alone.

-Many of his aspects are verbally passed down and not always in complete alignment with each other, but a strong picture emerges of this God from the Yoruba lands.
+Many of his aspects are verbally passed down and not always in complete alignment with one another, but a strong picture emerges of this God from the Yoruba lands.

 SYMBOLISM OF SHANGO

-Much as in many other representations, Shango is represented as an Orisha with a single or double-headed axe, typically either on his head or adjacent to his feet.
-He is often depicted with this symbol which symbolizes the power of lightning and control over the elements.
-His colors are usually red and white, colors that had a significant importance in Egypt.
+As in many other traditions, Shango is represented as an Orisha with a single or double-headed axe, typically either on his head or adjacent to his feet.
+He is often depicted with this symbol, which represents the power of lightning and control over the elements.
+His colors are usually red and white—colors that held significant importance in Egypt.

-Occasionally, however, he is represented in a more androgynous bodily form, which is considered to be allegorical of the Orishas’ nourishing influence and the balance of masculine and feminine forces in the soul.
-Out of all Gods, he wields the ase (divine force) akin to witchpower the most liberally.
-This androgyny is also represented in his traditional priests, who wear the shaved, braided and high styles of women on special occasions.
-Interestingly, it is known this hairstyle when used by men is associated with the trance state and medicinal aspect of Shango for mass rituals; it is forbidden for men to wear in other contexts.
+Occasionally, however, he is represented in a more androgynous bodily form, which is considered allegorical of the Orishas’ nourishing influence and the balance of masculine and feminine forces in the soul.
+Of all the Gods, he wields the ase (divine force), akin to witchpower, the most liberally.
+This androgyny is also reflected in his traditional priests, who wear the shaved, braided, and high hairstyles of women on special occasions.
+Interestingly, this hairstyle—when worn by men—is associated with the trance state and the medicinal aspect of Shango during mass rituals; it is forbidden for men to wear in other contexts.

-His physical beauty and virility are always emphasized in Yoruba cosmology, but also his tendency to anger quickly and be capricious.
-Shango represents the power of nature itself more centrally than other representations of Zeus.
-Much like Raijin, the rhythms of the Iyá, Itótele, and Okónkolo drums call down his energy and represent his powers.
+His physical beauty and virility are always emphasized in Yoruba cosmology, as is his tendency to anger quickly and act capriciously.
+Shango represents the power of nature itself, more centrally than other representations of Zeus.
+Much like Raijin, the rhythms of the Iyá, Itótele, and Okónkolo drums call down his energy and embody his powers.

-The Yoruba believe Shango creates thunder and lightning by casting down “thunderstones” from heaven to the earth.
+The Yoruba believe Shango creates thunder and lightning by casting down “thunderstones” from heaven to earth.
 Anyone who offends Shango is struck with lightning speed.
-When it struck, followed by peals of thunder, ancient Shango priests went scrambling around in search of thunderstones or the “thronestone,” which had special powers:
+When a strike occurs, followed by peals of thunder, ancient Shango priests would scramble to search for thunderstones—or the “thronestone”—which were believed to have special powers:

 On’-ile ina!